Self Motivation Tips

 How To Motivate Yourself

-Let's cut straight to the chase and let me ask you some simple questions.
+Let's cut straight to the chase - why do you need self motivation tips?.

 Why do you need help on how to motivate yourself?